-Image placeholders are places where customers can upload their own pictures.
+Image placeholders are places where shoppers can upload their own pictures.
 An image placeholder sets the boundaries where the picture will be uploaded and is represented on the canvas by a dashed line.
 You can format image placeholders in many ways to give customers further options.

-Customers can upload one image per placeholder.
+Shoppers can upload one image per placeholder.
 The file types supported by image placeholders are JPG, PNG, BMP and HEIC.
 If you want customers to upload other formats, such as PDF or Vectors, check vector placeholders.

 To add an image placeholder